kshitijl/avx2-examples/README.md

 I will strive to keep the problems simple and the examples short, but I can't promise that a simple problem won't have a complex solution.

-I hope I end up with something useful to others who are looking for a collection of self-contained code snippets.
+I hope I end up with a collection of self-contained code snippets that's useful to others.
 However, please remember that I am a beginner in the use of CPU vector instructions.
 I'm not claiming this code is exemplary.

 ## Problem 0: get the code to compile and run